5 Ways to Do With & Access Android Phone with Broken Screen

 Part 5: Deal with Android cracked screen correctly

-Broken phone screen can be classified in two categories:
+The broken phone screen can be classified into two categories:

 - Slightly Broken: where the touch glass is not shattered and is in operable condition.